Last Updated on 06/09/2025 by Tajine Recipes

 Preparing the sardines is crucial to ensure a clean and easy cooking process.
 Use these instructions to prepare your fish for cooking correctly.

-- Rinse the sardines under cold water to remove any surface debris.
+- Rinse each sardine under cold water to remove any residue.

-- Use a sharp knife or kitchen scissors to cut open the belly of each sardine and remove the insides.
+- Using a sharp knife or kitchen scissors, cut open the belly and remove the insides.

-- Carefully run your fingers along the fish’s spine to loosen the bones.
+- Gently run your fingers along the spine to loosen the bones.

-- Pat the cleaned and deboned sardines dry with a paper towel.
-This step is essential to prevent splattering during frying.
+- Pat the sardines dry with paper towels to avoid oil splattering during frying.

 Chermoula is the heart of this dish, delivering bold, aromatic flavors to the sardines.
 Here’s a straightforward guide to help you make it:

-- Add spices such as cumin, paprika, and coriander.
-To spice things up, sprinkle in a bit of chili powder.
+- Add minced garlic, cumin, paprika, coriander, and optionally a pinch of chili powder.

 Now that the sardines and chermoula are ready, it’s time to assemble the dish:

-- Lay each sardine flat, skin side down, on a clean surface.
+- Lay each sardine flat, skin side down.

-- Use a spoon to spread a generous layer of chermoula over the flesh of the fish.
+- Spread a generous layer of chermoula over the flesh.

-- Place a second sardine on top, skin side up, creating a sandwich with the chermoula in the middle.
+- Place another sardine on top, skin side up, to enclose the filling.

-- For extra crunch, you can coat the outside of the stuffed sardines with breadcrumbs before frying.
+- For added crunch, roll the stuffed sardines lightly in breadcrumbs before frying.

 Frying is the final step that brings the stuffed sardines to crispy, golden perfection:

-- Cook for 3-4 minutes until the exterior is golden brown and crispy.
+- Fry for 3β4 minutes until golden brown and crisp on the outside.

 Following these steps will create a dish that is a true testament to the flavors and techniques of Moroccan cuisine.
 Whether you’re preparing this for a family meal or a special occasion, Moroccan stuffed fried sardines will surely impress!